NXP/ot-nxp/src/imx_rt/rt1060/README.md

 2. Right click on the "Hello Word" debug configuration and click on "Duplicate".
 3. Rename the Duplicated debug configuration "ot-cli".
-4. In the "C/C++ Application", click on "Browse" and select the ot-cli-rt1060.elf app (should be located in "ot-nxp/build_rt1060/bin/ot-cli-rt1060.elf").
+4. In the "C/C++ Application", click on "Browse" and select the ot-cli-rt1060.elf app for the application targeted.
 Then click on Apply and Save.
 5. Click on "Organize Favorites".
    ![MCU_Sett](../../../doc/img/imxrt1060/organize_favorites.png)